Ultrarigid tangents of sub-Riemannian nilpotent groups: Ultrarigid groups

 \subsection{Definition of ultrarigidity}

 In this section we present a class of groups that we shall consider in proving the main theorem.
 Such groups have the property of having very few quasiconformal maps.
 Notice that left translations and group-dilations are always present.
 In fact, we are interested in the case when these are the only quasiconformal maps.
 Theorem \ref{ultra-rigidity} gives an algebraic characterization of such a situation and will be proved in Section \ref{section-proof-equivalence}.
-For convenience of the reader, we restate the theorem. \begin{theorem}[Restatement of Theorem \ref{ultra-rigidity}] Let $\G$ be a Carnot group.
-Then the following are equivalent: \begin{itemize} \item[{[\ref{ultra-rigidity}.1]}] If $U \subset \G$ is open and $f : U \to \G$ is a quasiconformal embedding, then $f$ is the restriction of an element of TD$(\G)$; \item[{[\ref{ultra-rigidity}.2]}] The group ${\rm Aut}_0(\g)$ coincides with the algebra-dilation group. \end{itemize} \end{theorem}

 Because of Theorem \ref{ultra-rigidity}, the notion of ultrarigid group may be defined in two equivalent manners.

 \begin{definition} A Carnot group $\G$ is said to be {\em ultrarigid} if one of the two equivalent properties [\ref{ultra-rigidity}.1] and [\ref{ultra-rigidity}.2] of Theorem \ref{ultra-rigidity} holds. \end{definition}